Beretta 92: Magazines

+What were perhaps the Model 92's two most important advanced design features had first appeared on its immediate predecessor, the 1974 .380 caliber Model 84.

+These improvements both involved the magazine, which featured direct feed; that is, there was no feed ramp between the magazine and the chamber (a Beretta innovation in pistols).

+In addition, the magazine was a "double-stacked" design, a feature originally introduced in 1935 on the Browning Hi-Power.

 To keep in line with the introduction of laws in some locations restricting magazines that hold more than 10 rounds, Beretta now manufactures magazines that hold fewer than the factory-standard 15 rounds.

 These magazines have heavier crimping (deeper indentations in the side) to reduce the available space while still keeping the same external dimensions and ensuring that these magazines can be used on existing firearms.

 Beretta also produces 15-round "Sand Resistant" magazines to resolve issues encountered with contractor-made magazines, and 17-round magazines included with the A1 models.
 Both magazines function in earlier 92 series and M9 model pistols.

 Italian magazine manufacturer Mec-Gar now produces magazines in blue and nickel finishes with an 18-round capacity, which fit flush in the magazine well on the 92 series.

 Mec-Gar also produces an extended 20-round blued magazine that protrudes below the frame by 3/4 in.
 These magazines provide users in unrestricted states with a larger capacity magazine.

+Construction

+Increasingly, it has become popular to reduce handgun weight and cost as well as increase corrosion resistance by using polymers.
+Starting around the year 2000, Beretta began replacing some parts with polymer and polymer coated metal.

+Polymer parts include the recoil spring guide rod (which is now also fluted), magazine floor plate, magazine follower and the mainspring cap/lanyard loop.
+Polymer coated metal parts include the left side safety lever, trigger, and magazine release button.